 If you must give a gift card (that hopefully won’t be returned), go to Raise.com to purchase discounted gift cards for up to 20% off!
 They’re 100% guaranteed for a year with purchase protection and refunds, so you don’t have to worry about anything weird with the cards after purchase.
 Buy these discounted cards for stores you know you’ll shop at for the holidays to save money as well!

 Another idea is to cash in those credit card points for gift cards.
 We use ours for gift cards to gas stations for so we can travel to see family.
 I’ve also cashed out those points to get gift cards for family members to their favorite restaurants.

 You can also earn gift cards through sites like Swagbucks.
-Fill out surveys, watch videos, and do small tasks to earn points towards gift cards (or cash!).
+Fill out surveys, watch videos, and do small tasks to earn points towards great gift cards (or cash!).
 It’s easy enough to do while you’re watching TV to earn some cash every evening.

 Give the gift of charity.